 The Andy Griffith Show was particularly good at creating lovable characters that viewers became attached to over the years.
-One of those characters was Goober Pyle, played by George Lindsey.
-Lindsey's character was so integral to the fictional world of Mayberry, North Carolina, he was brought onto two of the shows spinoff series.
+One of those characters was Goober Pyle, played by actor George Lindsey.
+Lindsey's character was so integral to the fictional world of Mayberry, North Carolina, he was brought onto two of the show's spinoff series.

 One of the most memorable things about George Lindsey was his dedication to the Special Olympics.
 He hosted the George Lindsey Celebrity Weekend and Golf Tournament in Montgomery, Alabama which raised $1 million for the Alabama Special Olympics.